ostafen/zipcache/README.md

 ZipCache is a grow-only cache.
 Cache items are not evicted and mappings cannot be updated nor deleted.
 However, support for update/deletion is planned.

+# When to use ZipCache

+Use ZipCache when:

+- you are more concerned about RAM consumption rather then absolute lookup performance;
+- you never change your key-value mappings once you enter your items in the cache;
+- you don't need to expire your items.